Gothic (2026 video game): Development and gameplay

 By their own admission, the "heart" that Alkimia Interactive is focusing on in production is the AI.
-An algorithm in the game decides which animation sequences are called up or follow one another, so that the movements of the PC and NPCs appear realistic.
-The algorithm/the AI uses 20-30-minute motion capture recordings as specifications, which have been divided into individual sequences and categorized, which is referred to as motion magic.
-According to Alkimia Interactive Iteration has been given a lot of work-time during the production in this regard.
+An algorithm in the game decides which animation sequences are called up or follow one another, so that the movements of the player character (the "nameless hero") and NPCs appear realistic.
+The algorithm/the AI uses 20–30-minute motion capture recordings as specifications, which have been divided into individual sequences and categorized, which is referred to as motion magic.
+According to the developers iteration has been given a lot of work-time during the production in this regard.
 "Controls and UI" are also "two big points" to make the game "more accessible [than the original]".
-According to Reinhard Pollice, the lead producer at Alkimia Interactive, the combat system in the remake is based on the original, in contrast to the playable teaser.
-Aside from certain graphics taken from the playable teaser, there was a "complete reboot" in game design after the community feedback on the demo called for a remake that was more close to the original than the demo itself.
-Accordingly, the skill system will again be "very close to the original".
+According to Reinhard Pollice, the lead producer, the combat system in the remake is based on the original, in contrast to the playable teaser.
+The skill system will again be "very close to the original", too.
+True to the 2001 game, the nameless hero also starts untrained, without any skills.
 Lockpicking will feature a system similar to the original, but will be, according to Alkimia Interactive, presented differently.

-Due to increased design options and higher level of detail since 2001, the game world, which is based on the original, will be 10-15% larger overall.
-If some places in the original game world were not fully designed, an attempt was made to "take up such potential".
-Therefore some locations show an increase of 25%.
-Through those few new locations the remake has got additional quests, which are based on the camp affiliation.
+Due to increased design options and higher level of detail since 2001, the game world, which is based on the original, will be 10–30% larger overall.
+As some places in the original game world were not fully designed, an attempt was made to "take up such potential".
+Ideas that Piranha Bytes could not implement during the development of the original, due to a lack of budget and time, were taken up.
+Because of this, some locations have higher magnification than others.
+Through those few new locations the remake has got additional quests, which are based on the camp affiliation, because the original lacks such quests later in the game.
 Puzzles have been revised to include "new interactions".
 "Plotholes" of the original would be "better explained" in the remake.
-In 2023, at Alkimia Interactive, circa 45 people work on the production of the remake.
+One narrative difference is that the remake offers more content and lore about the orcs and their culture, and that the player can decide how his general stance towards them is.
+Other innovations compared to the original are the adjustability of the camera angle of the third-person perspective and the possibility to adjust the balance/difficulty.
+Has it taken at least 23 hours and 38 hours at max. to beat the original, the playtime of the remake can be about 10 hours (according to other statements up to 20 hours) longer.
+However, this applies to one playthrough.
+Due to the additional camp-specific quests of the three factions, the remake has a total of at least 30 hours of additional content.
+Alkimia Interactive had in 2023 approximately 45 and in 2024 over 50 employees working on the production of the remake.